mxsgrs/WebApiStarterPack/README.md

 ### HTTP files

-While Postman is really great, having a HTTP client with all your predefined requests inside your project is such a handy tool.
-It allows to bind those requests to your code in the version control.
+While Postman is really great, having a HTTP client with all your predefined requests **inside your project** is such a handy tool.
+It allows to bind your code to those requests **in the version control**.
 Hence when members of the team pull your code, they instantly have the possibility to test it with your
 HTTP requests, saving time and making collaboration easier.

 HTTP requests are defined in .http files.
 Variables, which are between double curly braces, can be defined in the **http-client.env.json file**.
 Note